adobe-type-tools/afdko/docs/OpenTypeFeatureFileSpecification.md

 The lookup will be created with a GSUB or GPOS Extension lookup type if and only if the optional `useExtension` keyword is used.

 A lookup block may be defined either inside or outside of feature blocks.
-You may not use the script or language keywords within a standalone lookup block.
+**Note**: you may not use the `script` or `language` keywords within a standalone lookup block.

 The `useExtension` keyword has two effects: all the records of all types that are referenced by a lookup qualifier are placed in one contiguous block of data,